 There will most likely be bouts of discouragement.
 We learned that the best way to deal with them is by being understanding and giving lots of encouragement.

-Something that has helped me is Pimsleur Language Programs (Audible) on my iPod.
-With work, homeschooling our daughter, along with all the other mom-stuff it hasn't always been easy to find time to study.
+Something that has helped me is Pimsleur Language Programs.
+If you just want to give it a test, get a 7-day trial for free.
+After that, there is a monthly subscription fee.
+Which is just a fraction of in-person classes – with full flexibility of where and when to study.
+With work, homeschooling our daughter, along with all the other mom-stuff it hasn’t always been easy to find time to study.

 What has your total immersion experience been?
 Please share with us by commenting on this post.